quazgar/dkcash/doc/readme.md

 This module handles the database.
 It connects to a GnuCash database or creates a new one.
 It handles and writes "dumb" transactions such as creations, deletions, increases or decreases of loans or interest payments.
-To the outside, it presents an object-oriented model of the loans.
+To the outside, it presents an object-oriented model of the loans (in the `common` module).

 It needs specific information where in the database exactly the loans are to be stored.
 It can make some deductions from the database content though.